decaporg/decap-cms/CONTRIBUTING.md

 ### `watch`

-Watches all `lerna` packages and transpiles them on change.
+Watches all CMS packages and transpiles them on change.

 #### Usage